 If You’re Making Bread, You Should Know the Different Types of Yeasts

 People have been baking bread for centuries, even today, bread baking hasn’t lost its popularity.
-The magic ingredient of any great bread is the leavening agent, so, if you’re wanting to take your bread-making skills to the next level, you should know the difference between wild yeast, instant and active dry yeast.
+The magic ingredient of any great bread is the leavening agent, and if you want to take your bread-making skills to the next level, you should know the difference between wild, instant and active dry yeast.

 What Is Yeast?

-Before you learn about the difference between yeasts you should probably understand what it is.
-Yeast are single-celled fungi – basically small organisms in various forms that feed off sugar.
+Before you learn about the difference between various types of yeast, you should probably understand what it is.
+Yeast are single-celled fungi – basically, small organisms in various forms that feed off sugar.
 They then break down sugars into carbon dioxide, ethanol, energy and flavour molecules; this process is called fermentation.
 In bread baking, once yeast is able to ferment the sugar, it expels carbon dioxide.
-Carbon dioxide is what is responsible for the dough rising and inflating.
+Carbon dioxide is what causes the dough to rise and inflate.

 Wild Yeast